Orion Star A325 Protocol

 Conductivity meter storage

-- When packing away for long-term storage, the conductivity meter can be stored dry in the Orion Star Meter plastic black case.
+- The conductivity meter can be stored dry in the Orion Star Meter plastic black case after cleaning with DI water and drying.